gnawex/gnawex/docs/Specs/Mapping.md

 -- | -- | -- | -- | --
 Role listing ID | ID of the map record in GNAWEX | `CLOSER` | `JOIN` | Amount the closer will pay the maptain to join

-> [!question] When to complete transaction for helpers/leechers/dusters/closers?
+!!! note

-> When the map is closed/complete.
-Then all parties involved must mark the transaction as `COMPLETED`.
+    When the map is closed/complete for the helpers/leechers/dusters/closers, all parties involved must mark the transaction as `COMPLETED`.

 ### Role restrictions